cjeong1021/EID101/Data/InterviewNotes2.md

 --What types of problems/concerns have you faced when you used the transportation you mentioned just now?

  	No big problems—New York is fast and easy.
-	 Actually, the combination of top tens and maps is not convenient—getting out of subway/cab/bus and finding the direction again.
+	 Actually, the combination of top tens and maps is not convenient— getting out of subway/cab/bus and finding the direction again.

 --Are you a Smartphone owner?